 Any injury can be upsetting; and it feels so much worse when someone else is at fault.
 Your solicitor will also take into consideration any emotional impact that your injury may have had while they work to settle your claim, too.

-If you’re thinking of making a compensation claim, or want to know if you do have a claim, get in contact.
-You can talk to our advisors for free, friendly advice on 0800 234 6438 or by filling in our quick claim form.
+If you’re thinking of making a compensation claim, or want to know if you do have a claim, get in contact with an expert legal adviser.
+You can talk one for free, friendly advice on 0800 234 6438 or by filling in the quick claim form.

-Our specialist solicitors will also help you gather the all evidence together needed to bring your claim – such as medical reports and witness statements – and either negotiate a settlement with those responsible if liability is accepted or help you bring your case to court.
+A specialist solicitor will also help you gather the all evidence together needed to bring your claim – such as medical reports and witness statements – and either negotiate a settlement with those responsible if liability is accepted or help you bring your case to court.

-We may able to bring your case on a no win no fee basis.
+You may able to bring your case on a no win no fee basis.
 This means you won’t have to pay your solicitor any money if your claim isn’t successful.
-The benefit of no win no fee is that there’s no financial risk involved – if you don’t’ receive any compensation you won’t have to pay out of your own pocket.
+The benefit of no win no fee is that there’s no financial risk involved – if you don’t receive any compensation you won’t have to pay out of your own pocket.

 If your claim is successful, your solicitor will charge a ‘success fee’ out of your compensation.
 This amount will have been agreed before starting your case, but you can be sure this will be a relatively small portion of the money you receive.

-If you have any questions, or are interested in starting a claim and want to find out whether you might have a case, you can speak to us for free on 0800 234 6438.
+If you have any questions, or are interested in starting a claim and want to find out whether you might have a case, you can speak to a trained legal adviser for free on 0800 234 6438.

-If you’re claiming on behalf of your child, they have until 21 years old to make a claim; and if you’re claiming on behalf of someone under a mental disability, the three-year period does not start until they’ve regained their mental capacity.
+If you’re claiming on behalf of your child, you can do so up until their 18th birthday – after that they have until they turn 21 years old to make a claim; and if you’re claiming on behalf of someone under a mental disability, the three-year period does not start until they’ve regained their mental capacity.

 If your slip, trip or fall has caused relatively minor injuries, it’s more likely to be settled quickly.
 In fact, it’ll usually take no more than a few months to complete if the other party admits responsibility for causing your injury straight away.